lgonzalezrouco/pti/p1_cgi/README.md

     git clone https://github.com/rtous/pti.git
     sudo cp pti/p1_cgi/*.html PREFIX/apache2/htdocs
     sudo cp pti/p1_cgi/*.py PREFIX/apache2/cgi-bin

-test in browser: http://localhost:2345/cgi-bin/formulari.html and submit.
+    chmod 764 PREFIX/apache2/cgi-bin/*

+Now check if CGIs are properly configured: In your browser http://localhost:2345/cgi-bin/example_cgi.py (you should see only "Hello World").

+Now you can check how an HTML file and a CGI work together: Open http://localhost:2345/formulari.html and submit.
 The script that is processing the request is PREFIX/apache2/cgi-bin/template_cgi.py.